wwtdigital/github-mcp-py/README.md

 - Standard I/O communication using JSON-RPC
 - REST API interface for HTTP communication
 - Configurable GitHub toolsets
+- Comprehensive capability advertising
+- Advanced GitHub integrations:
+  - Repository management
+  - Issue tracking with labels and comments
+  - Project management (see note on GitHub Projects below)
+  - Pull request operations
+  - Content management
 - Comprehensive logging
 - Docker support with configurable ports
 - Read-only mode option for restricted operations

+### GitHub Projects Note

+GitHub has deprecated the classic Projects API in favor of their new Projects experience.
+The MCP server includes code for working with classic Projects, but due to this deprecation, these features may not work with newer GitHub repositories.
+Future updates to this server may integrate with the new GitHub Projects API.

 ## Installation